What Colors Look Best with Gray Hair?

 If your hair is silver, white, or mostly gray, you will find that silver or pewter jewelry will now look great.
 In fact, your gold earrings may clash with your hair.
 Two-tone gray hair (with lots of brown or red still mixed in) can wear gold or silver.
 Earrings of mixed gold and silver are a good investment as silver will pick up the new tones in your hair, while the gold allows you to wear gold bracelets, buttons or other gold accessories.
 Enjoy the new you!

-It’s all a bit confusing, as they say that hair color shouldn’t affect your clothing choices as much as skintone, but in some cases, it apparently can.
+It’s all a bit confusing, as they say that hair color shouldn’t affect your clothing choices as much as skin tone, but in some cases, it apparently can, judging by the volume of mail I receive on the subject of warm skin tones/gray hair!

 Let’s all try a little experiment and add some new colors into our wardrobe and see how they work with our silver (or transitioning to silver) hair.